 When was the last time you invited all your friends over to your house?
 Middle school?
 Whatever the holdup has been (kids, work, endless games of phone tag) let's make plans next weekend.
 Definite plans.

-And on top of that, let's make this a fun get together.
+And on top of that, let's make this a fun get-together.
 A party.
 None of that "how's work been lately?
 Oh!
 Sounds…stressful.
-I'm so glad you could make it.
+I am so glad you could make it.
 See you in a few months or years, who's to say?"
 Let's break the cycle and make it a really good time.
+Here's a list of 6 awesome party games that you and your pals will love.

-Whoever is the last one to laugh has to go home because clearly they're the least fun…no, just kidding.
+Whoever is the last one to laugh has to go home because clearly they are the least fun…no, just kidding.
 They have nerves of steel.
 You might want to try playing this a few times just to get some of the jitters out.

 No laughing tip: Focus on something that doesn't make you laugh.
 Like slippers.
 Aside from them reminding you of banana peels and falling videos on YouTube, what could be so funny about slippers?

-Are you surprised that it's still fun?
+Are you surprised that it is still fun?
 Get some nostalgic tunes going too and see who can win in this classic game.
 The people who get out early have the best consolation prize: the untouched appetizers.

 Everybody has a paper and pencil.
 Independently, they each write a sentence like "Nothing better than flannel pajamas and a hot tea."
 Pass the sheets left.